shawnmckinney/role-engineering-sample/README.md

 To gain full understanding of the policy, check out the file used to load it into the LDAP directory: ![role-engineering-sample security policy](src/main/resources/RoleEngineeringSample.xml).

-There are three pages, each page has buttons that are guarded by permissions.
+There are three pages, each page has buttons and links that are guarded by permissions.
 The permissions are granted to a particular user via a role assignment.

 For this app, user-to-role access is granted as follows:
 ## User-to-Role Assignment Table